Appdynamics/haproxy-monitoring-extension/README.md

 HAProxy Monitoring Extension works with HAProxy v1.3 and above.

-In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Java+Agent) or [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).
+In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Standalone+Machine+Agents) or [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).
 For more details on downloading these products, please  visit [here](https://download.appdynamics.com/).
 The extension needs to be able to connect to the HAProxy in order to collect and send metrics.
 To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 ## Installation
-1. Download and unzip the HAProxyMonitor-2.0.0.zip to the "<MachineAgent_Dir>/monitors" directory
+1. Download and unzip the HAProxyMonitor-2.0.0.zip to the "<MachineAgent_Dir>/monitors" directory.
 2. Edit the file config.yml as described below in Configuration Section, located in <MachineAgent_Dir>/monitors/HAProxyMonitor and update the server(s) details.
 3. All metrics to be reported are configured in metrics.xml.
 Users can remove entries from metrics.xml to stop the metric from reporting, or add new entries as well.
-4. Restart the Machine Agent
+4. Restart the Machine Agent.

 Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
 Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.
 In the AppDynamics Metric Browser, look for **Application Infrastructure Performance|\<Tier\>|Custom Metrics|HAProxy** and you should be able to see all the metrics.